pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-roleassignment-remove.md

 # spo folder roleassignment remove

-Removes a role assignment from a folder.
+Removes a role assignment from the specified folder.

 ## Usage